-ESWEEK 2018 introduces a dual publication model comprising two tracks, namely the Journal track and the Work-in-Progress (WiP) track.
-Journal-track papers, which are full-length (10-page) papers describing mature work, will be published in IEEE TCAD.
-The WiP-track papers, which are short (2-page) papers representing not-yet-mature but promising research work, will be published in the ESWEEK proceedings and will be listed as regular publications within the ACM and/or IEEE digital libraries.
+ESWEEK uses a dual publication model comprising two categories, namely the full-length papers and the Work-in-Progress (WiP) papers.
+Full-length papers describe mature work, and they will be published in ACM Transactions on Embedded Computing Systems (TECS).
+The WiP papers, which are short papers representing not-yet-mature but promising research work, will be published in the ESWEEK proceedings and will be listed as regular publications within the ACM and/or IEEE digital libraries.
 Authors of WiP papers have the opportunity to publish the extended final form of their work when it has matured in any conference or journal they prefer.
-Journal papers and WiP papers are mutually exclusive, i.e., a work can only be in submission in one of the two tracks.
+Full-length journal papers and WiP papers are mutually exclusive, i.e., a work can only be in submission in one of the two categories.

-For publication of all accepted papers, in both the journal and WiP tracks, the following is required:
+For publication of all accepted papers, in both the full-length and WiP categories, the following is required:

 - One full, regular ESWEEK registration per paper

-- An in-person paper presentation at one of the conferences
+- A paper presentation at one of the conferences

 - A poster presentation